-- Both of these formulae assume that the TCP Receiver Window is not limiting the performance of the connection in any way.
-Because the receiver window is entirely determined by end hosts, we assume that hosts will maximize the announced receiver window in order to maximize their network performance. - Both of these formulae allow for bandwidth to become infinite if there is no loss.
-This is because an Internet path will drop packets at bottleneck queues if the load is too high.
-Thus, a completely lossless TCP/IP network can never occur (unless the network is being underutilized). - The RTT used is the average RTT including queuing delays.
+Both formulae assume that the TCP Receiver Window is not limiting the performance of the connection.
+Because the receiver window is entirely determined by end-hosts, we assume that hosts will maximize the announced receiver window to maximize their network performance.

+Both of these formulae allow BW to become infinite if there is no loss.
+However, an Internet path will drop packets at bottleneck queues if the load is too high.
+Thus, a completely lossless TCP/IP network can never occur (unless the network is being underutilized).

+The RTT used is the arithmetic average, including queuing delays.

-- The formulae are calculations for a single TCP connection.
-If a path carries many TCP connections, each will follow the formulae above independently. - The formulae assume long-running TCP connections.
+The formulae are for a single TCP connection.
+If a path carries many TCP connections, each will follow the formulae above independently.

+The formulae assume long-running TCP connections.
 For connections that are extremely short (<10 packets) and don't lose any packets, performance is driven by the TCP slow-start algorithm.
-For connections of medium length, where on average only a few segments are lost, single-connection performance will actually be slightly better than given by the formulae above. - The difference between the simple and complex formulae above is that the complex formula includes the effects of TCP retransmission timeouts.
-For very low levels of packet loss (significantly less than 1 percent), timeouts are unlikely to occur, and the formulae lead to very similar results.
-At higher packet losses (1 percent and above), the complex formula gives a more accurate estimate of performance (which will always be significantly lower than the result from the simple formula).
+For connections of medium length, where on average only a few segments are lost, single connection performance will actually be slightly better than given by the formulae above.

+The difference between the simple and complex formulae above is that the complex formula includes the effects of TCP retransmission timeouts.
+For very low levels of packet loss (significantly less than 1%), timeouts are unlikely to occur, and the formulae lead to very similar results.
+At higher packet losses (1% and above), the complex formula gives a more accurate estimate of performance (which will always be significantly lower than the result from the simple formula).

-Note that these formulae break down as ρ approaches 100 percent.
+Note that these formulae break down as p approaches 100%.